tjs3m4/OO-Comparison/name_spaces.md

 C++
 ===
 To use a namespace, one can either use the keyword `using namespace` or by using the namespace specifier `::` where a namespace name is given before the first colon, and a member of that namespace is given after the second.
-All standard library functions in C++ are nested inside of the "std" namespace.
+All standard library functions in C++ are nested inside of the `std` namespace.
 ```C++
 using namespace std;
 cout<<"Hello World!";